Keep Up With McLean!

 Receive the latest news in your inbox each month.

-Roger D. Weiss, MD, chief of McLean Hospital’s Substance Use Disorders Division, has been selected as the 2012 recipient of the Hazelden Foundation’s Dan Anderson Research Award.
+Roger D. Weiss, MD, chief of McLean Hospital’s Center of Excellence in Alcohol, Drugs, and Addiction, has been selected as the 2012 recipient of the Hazelden Foundation’s Dan Anderson Research Award.
 Sponsored by the Butler Center for Research at Hazelden, the Dan Anderson Research Award recognizes a single published article by a researcher who has advanced the scientific knowledge of addiction recovery.

 Weiss was nominated for his work on the study “Adjunctive Counseling During Brief and Extended Buprenorphine-Naloxone Treatment for Prescription Opioid Dependence,” published in the December 2011 issue of Archives of General Psychiatry (PMID: 22065255).

 “The Scientific Panel of the Butler Center for Research reviewed many nominations and Dr. Weiss’ work was selected as the best among several excellent candidates,” said Audrey Klein, PhD, director of the Butler Center for Research at Hazelden.
 “In addition to his fine career, the panel members were especially impressed with the methodological design of his study and the fact that he examined the effects of both short-term and longer-term buprenorphine maintenance on opioid use outcomes.”